mwmdev/neuma/README.md

 mogrify -resize 1600x900 *.jpg
 ```

+You can then copy-paste the command into your terminal and run it (use with caution!).

 ### Personae

 Personae are profiles defined by a specific starting prompt and temperature, they are configured in the `personae.toml` file.